alcaprar/ridertrack/documentation/Data models.md

 Note:
 - Type is like: marathon, cycling...
 - Logo: URL of the image.
+- MaxDuration: after that time the race is closed.
 - Route: Ordered list of coordinates.

 ### Enrollment